sofinico/web3-bridges-challenge/README.md

 - Source and target domain consensus mechanisms (trust-minimized).
 - Extremely unlikely security leaks in the software (protocol contracts, node implementations, etc.).
 - Correctness of signature creation and verification systems.

-## Context

-This [document](./document.md) was created as part of a technical challenge for a Blockchain Researcher position.

-The time dedicated to this work was ~3.5 days of full-time effort, with ~1 of a pure research phase and the remaining time spent combining research with document elaboration.

 ## Resources